 The Manfrotto Befree is an excellent all-around travel tripod at an affordable price.
 It’s a solid combination of tripod weight, sturdiness, and value.
 The carbon fiber version of this tripod weighs in at just 2.75 lbs and collapses down to 16.14 inches.

 A bit taller and bulkier than the Sirui A1205, while shorter and lighter than the MeFoto Roadtrip, it represents a happy medium between the two.

 The Manfrotto Befree typically ships with a 494 Center Ball Head which, along with the tripod, can support a maximum camera weight of 17.64 lbs.
-It’s a triple-action ball head meaning it has independent pan and tilt control knobs plus tension control built into the tilt knob.
+It’s a triple-action ball head meaning it has an independent pan and tilts control knobs plus tension control built into the tilt knob.

 Surprisingly, there is no spirit level on the ball head so you may want to invest in one for your camera’s hot shoe.

 Manfrotto is one of the best tripod manufacturers so you can expect a quality product as well as a 10-year extended warranty and great customer service.

 If you want the best travel tripod on the market and don’t mind paying a premium for it, then the Gitzo Traveler Series 0 is for you!

 Gitzo is an industry leader when it comes to tripods and their travel lineup is no exception.
 The Gitzo Traveler Series 0 Carbon Fiber Tripod is extremely compact, lightweight, and beautifully designed.
 No doubt you’ll love this tripod if you purchase it.
 But be warned, Gitzo tripods are a premium product that comes with a premium price tag.